danialgoodwin/identify-dev-device/readme.md

 I hope no apps are actively trying to identify developer devices, and now we have an app that can check.

 A "prefix" permission?
 For Google they may only want to packages that start with 'com.google' maybe.

+Currently this app has limitations.
+If the code is embedded in another app's Service, then nothing related to seeing the intent has to be added to the Manifest.
+  - Though, typically when I'm working on an app, I don't have any other apps running so that wouldn't be a problem.
+(Caveat: launcher and Google/Android systems)